Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Data/AddFeaturesWithContingentValues/readme.md

 ## How it works

-1. Create and load the `Geodatabase` from the mobile geodatabase location on file.
+1. Create and load the `Geodatabase` from the mobile geodatabase location on file  .
 2. Load the `GeodatabaseFeatureTable`.
 3. Load the `ContingentValuesDefinition` from the feature table with `GeodatabaseFeatureTable.ContingentValuesDefinition.LoadAsync()`.
 4. Create a new `FeatureLayer` from the feature table and add it to the map.